botdotpy/Calculator/README.md

 # Calculator
-Calculator program created using tkinter library.
+This program creates button widgets for a calculator held by a frame created on a tkinter window.